Ran915/Hollywood-Star-Social-Network-Impact-Analysis/README.md

 # Hollywood-Star-Social-Network-Impact-Analysis
-This is a course project for the Social Network Analytics
+This is a project for the course DNSC 6215 Social Network Analytics